Yu-Group/covid19-severity-prediction/outline.md

 ## hospital-level data

-- **key predictors**: icu beds, total staff, location info, ratings, hospital type
+- key predictors: icu beds, total staff, location info, ratings, hospital type
+- some of this data is not public so we can't share it all here
 - potentially contact information and more we are still merging in...